qianlinnian/se_sad_project/Assignment3/assignment3.md

 ###### 2.1.3 Cross-Layer Data Flow Example: Order Creation

-To illustrate how the 5 layers interact, consider the following flow when a student places a meal order:

-1. **Client Layer**: Student selects dishes in WeChat Mini Program → Sends `POST /api/meal/order/create` with JWT token
-2. **Gateway Layer**: Nginx receives HTTPS request → Spring Security validates JWT token → Routes to `meal-service:8082`
-3. **Service Layer**: OrderController validates request → Checks dish stock → Calculates total price → Generates payment URL
-4. **Data Access Layer**: Spring Data JPA persists Order entity to MySQL → Redis caches order status → MongoDB prepared for future review
-5. **Infrastructure Layer**: Kubernetes ensures `meal-service` pod availability → MySQL transaction commits → Redis cache updated

-This layered approach ensures clear separation of concerns, independent scalability, and maintainability.
+When a student places an order, the request flows sequentially through all five layers: the Client submits via HTTPS with JWT authentication, the Gateway validates and routes to the appropriate microservice, the Service layer executes business logic, the Data Access layer coordinates persistence across MySQL/Redis/MongoDB, and the Infrastructure layer ensures container orchestration and transaction integrity—demonstrating clear separation of concerns and independent scalability.

 ##### 2.2 List of subsystems and interfaces